 "At that time, the focus was on live entertainment, picnics and dancing.
 Rides were secondary," Mr. Futrell added.

-roller coasters and scenic railways.
-His family's rifle range, or shooting gallery, was at Liberty and Seventh avenues,
+scenic railways.
+His family's rifle range, or shooting gallery, was at Liberty and Seventh avenues, Downtown.

 "Back in those days, they used live ammunition.
 We did at Kennywood for years," said Mr. Hughes.

 The coaster Mr. Ingersoll designed for Kennywood opened in 1902.
 The Street Railway Journal said the Figure Eight was made up of

 "10 massive, handmade-carved cars that are carried up a 70-foot incline by a heavy chain.
 Attached to the sides of the cars are 'safety

 arms' which prevent the cars from running backward in case of chain breakage."